alokaneunice/ansible-terraform-jenkins-ec2/README.md

 # ansible-terraform-jenkins-ec2
-This project is about automating the deployment of a Jenkins server on AWS EC2 instances using Terraform and Ansible.Here's a summary of its key components:
+This project is about automating the provisioning of two EC2 instances using Terraform, orchestrated by GitHub Actions pipeline.Here's a summary of its key components:

 ### Project Overview